Magazine editor who criticized King questioned

 The editor questioned usefulness of the parliamentary elections in a country where the monarchy wields ultimate power.
 He also published an article questioning the Prophet Mohammad.
 “The prime minister expresses … his profound indignation at these lapses, which are against the law, the moralisation of public life and the restructuring of the media landscape …,” the prime minister’s office said.
 The editor was released that night by the police but no details whether he was still being investigated bu authorities.

-Tagged Media, Mohammed VI.
+Tagged Media, Mohammed VI of Morocco.